 Dear [MP name],

-I/we hope that the overwhelming majority of the new Conservative government will mean that they will make the “colossal investments in infrastructure, in science, using our incredible technological advantages to make this country the cleanest, greenest on earth, with the most far-reaching environmental programme” in order “to be carbon-neutral by 2050.”
+I/we hope that the overwhelming majority of the new Conservative government will mean that they will, as the Prime Minister promised, make the “colossal investments in infrastructure, in science, using our incredible technological advantages to make this country the cleanest, greenest on earth, with the most far-reaching environmental programme” in order “to be carbon-neutral by 2050.”

 I/we believe, with good evidence, that community energy is vital to taking the people with us in this urgent transition.